Start your claim

 Frequently asked questions

-Can I make an abuse claim if the abuse happened a long time ago?
+Can I make an abuse claim without a criminal conviction?

-Do I have to know the name of my abuser to make a claim?
+Do I need to know my abuser’s name to claim?

 Why choose Express Solicitors?